AdilElFarissi/nsl-opensim-currency-for-btcpay/README.md

 + For the withdrawals:
 <pre>https://your-domain-or-ip.here/helper_scripts/helper/withdrawals.php</pre>

-### Installation
+### Installation:
 The installation depend on your operating system and if a compilation is needed but in general is the same for all OS.

 0. You need an SSL/TLS valid or self-signed Pkcs12 certificate (.pfx or .p12 extension).
-Please don't use this software if the server/module/php are not under https! this trilogy exchange some sensive data and is all what a malicious person need to harm! not only in the money level!!!
+Please don't use this software if the server/module/php are not under https! this trilogy exchange some sensive data and is all what a malicious person need to harm! not only in the money level!!!.
+You can install and use "[Certify The Web](https://certifytheweb.com/)" in Windows or "[CertBot](https://certbot.eff.org/instructions)" in Linux&Co to get free and valid let's encrypt certificates... both have option for the automatic renewal.

 1. Copy the content of the "ready-bin" folder to "opensim-0.9.3/bin" in linux or "opensim-0.9.3\bin" in windows